wingersonMJ/Exercise_test_HRm/README.md

 ## Visualize!
 **Figure E:** Prediction model plotted alongside the actual bike test HRt values.
 <img src="figs/Prediction_model.png" alt="prediction model" width="1000">
 *Interpretation:* The prediction model is "bouncing around", which may seem less than ideal.
 But this is very good because it shows that the model is capturing meaningful individual differences based on factors like age, symptoms, and other clinical variables.
 Rather than assigning the same heart rate prescription to everyone, the model produces a wide range of HRt predictions, from around 165 bpm down to 140 bpm.
-Yahoo for personalized medicine!
+AKA personalized medicine!

 ---

 ## Confidence Intervals:
 There are two approaches we can use to calculate confidence intervals (CI).
 We can base the CI on inference about the population mean, or we can base it on the observed error in individual predictions.
-These may sound similar, but here’s the difference:
+These sound similar, but here’s the difference:

 **CIs based on model coefficients**
 How to calculate: